Debt Camel

 So you have to budget a sensible amount for clothes, entertainment, presents etc even though in theory you could put Zero against all of them.

 “Managing on Zero” might be a good idea to kick-start your debt plan.
-As Smarter Budgeting notes, if you can manage without any new clothes for 6 months, you could put the money into an emergency fund.
+If you can manage without any new clothes for 6 months, you could put the money into an emergency fund.
 But in the long run you are setting yourself up to fail.

 Make sure your budget is realistic